This section provides information about applying to Olympic College, financial aid, assessment testing, the advising process, registration, and more.

 If the Accuplacer or any other placement tool was not taken, or if there are no transcripts with prior credits for evaluation, then the Olympic College Accuplacer assessment must be taken.
 Students must have a valid photo ID and a ctcLink number to take the Accuplacer for placement at Olympic College.

 For more information and to schedule your Accuplacer, please visit the Assessment & Testing Services webpage.

 Smarter Balanced Assessment and High School Transcript Placement

 Smarter Balanced Assessment (SBA) Scores can be used as placement into ENGL&101 at Olympic College.
 SBA scores for English expire in April following their predicted graduation year.
 For example, student took SBA during 11th grade in school year 2019-2020, scores then expires in Spring 2021.

-Beginning Winter Term 2020, our Math Department established a process to use the student's high school transcript for placement as opposed to using SBA scores for math placement.
-The student needs to have taken a full year's worth of the math class and received a B or better in their last semester.
+Our Math Department established a process to use the student’s high school transcript for placement as opposed to using SBA scores for math placement.
+The student needs to have taken a full year’s worth of the math class and received a B or better in their last semester.
 This placement expires two years after the class was taken, with fall being the last term the student can use it.
 For example, Pre-Calculus was taken during 11th grade in school year 2019-2020, placement will expire Fall 2021.

 There is an online form that students can us to fill out and attach their SBA scores or high school transcript.
 The form can be found at the Meeting Prerequisites webpage, under Assessment and Testing.